Lonitch/propeller-project/Notes-on-OpenFOAM.md

 - `scale` (or "convertToMeters" in earlier versions) specifies relationships between input units and SI unit "meter", e.g., `scale 0.1` indicates inputs having a unit of `0.1m`;

-- `vertices` dictionary includes coordinates that define demains.
+- `vertices` dictionary includes coordinates that define domains.

+- `edges` dictionary includes information of arc/curves in the domain.

 - `block` dictionary defines subdomains. each entry has a format of